-- A reasonable basis for believing that the testimonial or endorsement complies with the requirements of this section, and - A written agreement with any person giving a testimonial or endorsement that describes the scope of the agreedupon activities and the terms of compensation for those activities.
+A written agreement between an investment adviser and any person giving a testimonial or endorsement that describes the scope of the agreed upon activities and the terms of compensation for those activities.

 Disqualification

 An investment adviser may not compensate a person, directly or indirectly, for a testimonial or endorsement if the adviser knows, or in the exercise of reasonable care should know, that the person giving the testimonial or endorsement is an ineligible person at the time the testimonial or endorsement is disseminated.